sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kernel-modules</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : kernel modules to match the core kernel
+Short desc    : kernel modules to match the core kernel
 URL          : https://www.kernel.org/
-Лицензия     : GPLv2 and Redistributable, no modification permitted
+License      : GPLv2 and Redistributable, no modification permitted
-Описание     : This package provides commonly used kernel modules for the core kernel package.
+Descript     : This package provides commonly used kernel modules for the core kernel package.
 ```

 </details>